vsingleton/liferay-cli/bootstrap/readme.txt

 starting it up.
 You can find this documentation (in several formats) in your main Roo installation directory:

-  $LFR_HOME/docs/html/index.html
+  $ray_HOME/docs/html/index.html
-  $LFR_HOME/docs/pdf/liferay-cli-docs.pdf
+  $ray_HOME/docs/pdf/liferay-cli-docs.pdf

 You can also find documentation online at:

 Once again, welcome to the Liferay community!
-We hope that you find Lfr as much fun to work with as we have had in building it.
+We hope that you find Ray as much fun to work with as we have had in building it.